dialog-semiconductor/py_ble_manager/README.md

 ## Purpose

 The intent of this library is to provide a python interface similar to [SDK10](http://lpccs-docs.renesas.com/um-b-092-da1469x_software_platform_reference/User_guides/User_guides.html#the-ble-framework) for controlling BLE of DA14xxx devices.
-This is achieved by communicating with a development kit running GTL supported firmware over a USB port on your PC.
+This is achieved by communicating with a development kit running GTL supported firmware over a USB port on your PC:

 ![usb_to_pc](assets/usb_to_pc.png)